plutzilla/plutzilla.github.io/_drafts/moving-from-http-to-https.md

 ```
 where `31536000` means the `365` days period in seconds for which this setting should be remembered by the particular user's web browser.

-I recommend to set this value for a shorter time (starting from minutes and increasing to multiple days), and extend it once everything works as expected.
+I recommend to start from the shorter time (minutes to days), and extend it once everything works as expected.

 If all subdomains for particular domain work under HTTPS, we can also add the directive `includeSubDomains`:
 ```